 - Ski’s, Poles, Snowboard, Bindings – If you have the gear and are travelling to ski or board, then you are definitely way better off taking it with you, rather than hiring when you arrive.
 If you don’t have your own gear, hiring is fine too!

 - Boots – I will always suggest bringing your own boots if you have them.
 Rental boots can be excruciatingly painful.
-If you do need to rent boots, don’t let the rental assistant convince you to just take the boots they’ve put you in, if they’re not comfortable.
+If you do need to rent boots, don’t let the rental assistant convince you to just take the boots they’ve put you in if they’re not comfortable.
 You will have a horrible time if your feet are sore.

 - Helmet – It is super important to protect your noggin.
 Even if you are going at a snail’s pace, you don’t know what the other riders around you are doing, and unfortunately, some people are irresponsible in their riding.
 You don’t want a head injury!
+You can purchase a helmet like this prior to going, or hire one when you get there.

 - Gloves – or mittens are another essential item for your ski trip.
 Make sure they are waterproof, warm snow gloves, as you will regularly be falling if you’re a first-time skier or boarder.
 You can also buy thermal or thin ‘inners’ to wear as well as the waterproof glove for extra warmth.